On the Minimum/Stopping Distance of Array Low-Density Parity-Check Codes: Upper Bound on

-Now, let the largest absolute value of the entries in the $i$th row of the matrix in (\ref{eq:supportm7}) which do not involve a multiplication by $2^{-1}$ be denoted $\lambda_i$, and let the largest absolute value of the factor in front of $2^{-1}$ of the remaining entries in the $i$th row be denoted by $\mu_i$.
+Now, let the largest absolute value of the entries in the $i$th row of the matrix in (\ref{eq:supportm7}) which do not involve a multiplication by $2^{-1}$ or $2^{-2}$ be denoted $\lambda_i$, and let the largest absolute value of the factor in front of $2^{-1}$ of the remaining entries in the $i$th row be denoted by $\mu_i$.
 Since $a \cdot 2^{-1} \pmod{q}$, when $a$ is odd (which is always the case in (\ref{eq:supportm7})), can be written as $(q+a)/2$, it follows easily that for a row $i$ where all entries are of the form $a$ or $a \cdot 2^{-1}$, different template entries can never be the same modulo $q$ when $q > 2\lambda_i+\mu_i$.
 For the first row this bound is $2 \cdot 5 + 11 = 21$, and for the third row, this bound is $2 \cdot 2 + 5 = 9$.
 Thus, looking at the first row, the only possibility for repeated columns, when $q > 21$ (the bound for the first row), is for two \emph{neighboring} columns (with identical entries in the first row) to be the same.
 However, by looking at the third row in the matrix, this possibility can be ruled out by requiring that $q > 9$ (the bound for the third row).
 In summary, it follows that there are no identical columns in the matrix in (\ref{eq:supportm7}) if $q > \max(21,9)=21$.
-Furthermore, for values of $7 < q < 21$, it can be checked numerically that there are no repeated columns in (\ref{eq:supportm7}), and the result follows. \end{IEEEproof}
+Furthermore, for values of $7 < q < 21$, it can be verified numerically that there are no repeated columns in (\ref{eq:supportm7}), and the result follows. \end{IEEEproof} As a final remark, for $q=7$, every column in the matrix in (\ref{eq:supportm7}) is repeated exactly twice, and the column-reduced version (as defined in Section~\ref{sec:formal}) will be the empty matrix.